Dozens of individuals lined up and waited their turn to leap into bone-chilling water, all for a good cause.

 The event raised more than $25,000 for Special Olympic athletes on P.E.I.

 Gerald Arsenault, of P.E.I.
-Ground Search and Rescue, didn’t hesitate when he leapt from the platform and into the chilled water while splashing onlookers.
+Ground Search and Rescue, didn’t hesitate when he leaped from the platform and into the chilled water while splashing cheerful onlookers.

 “The jump was cold but better than last year when we had to walk out into the sea to get somewhere deep enough to plunge,” he said.
 “This is my fourth year participating and it’s great to make a rewarding community contribution.”

 Charity Sheehan, the executive director of Special Olympics P.E.I., was pleased with the turnout and new location on 270 Foundry St.